How to change a disposable nappyJanuary 19, 2017

 Since then, I have found that changing a disposable nappy can be a quick and easy process for you and your baby, so long as you prepare properly and are aware of the steps you need to take.

-Just follow this 15-step process for a happy nappy changing experience!
+Just follow this 15-step process for how to change a disposable nappy:

 1. First, clean your hands and dry them thoroughly to minimise the chances of you transferring any bugs or bacteria by touch to your baby.